MicrosoftEdge/MSEdgeExplainers/ClipboardAPI/clipboard-change-event-explainer.md

 Web apps can request for the clipboard-read permissions by performing a read operation using one of [read](https://w3c.github.io/clipboard-apis/#dom-clipboard-read) or [readText](https://w3c.github.io/clipboard-apis/#dom-clipboard-readtext) methods of the [Async clipboard API](https://w3c.github.io/clipboard-apis/#async-clipboard-api).
 Reading the clipboard before starting to listen to clipboard changes (to build the intial state) is a typical sequence of actions in web apps that would use the "clipboardchange" event.

-In future, we may have additional ways of prompting the user for permissions - 1) By explicitly requesting for "clipboard-read" permission, the API for this is still under discussion (https://github.com/w3c/permissions/issues/158).
-2) The user can be prompted for permissions as soon as the "addEventListener" method is called with "clipboardchange" in case the permissions are not already granted.
-This is still open for discussion as it is not a common pattern to prompt user for permissions when attaching event listeners.
-3) The user can be prompted for permissions just before the browser dispatches the "clipboardchange" event.
-This way, the permissions prompt would appear only when required by the browser however web authors won't have control over when the prompt would be triggered which might not be desirable.

 ##### Pros
 1. Since clipboard can be changed by a user action, the information regarding when the clipboard has changed can be considered a user private data.
 Having the permissions check ensures that this privacy sensitive information is protected by user consent.
 2. This approach aligns with the security model for other clipboard APIs.